Lafayette, Louisiana: Culture

-The city of Lafayette lies at the center of the Louisiana cultural region known as Acadiana.
-Acadiana is known as the home of the Acadian (Cajun) settlers, which immigrated from eastern Canada.
+The city of Lafayette lies at the center of the Louisiana cultural region known as Acadiana, home of the Acadian (Cajun) settlers who immigrated from eastern Canada.
 The Lafayette metropolitan area has a large Louisiana Creole, Cajun, and substantial foreign-born population; an estimated 14,676 Lafayettiens were foreign-born residents in 2019.
 Additionally, more than 36% of foreigners came from Asia from 2014 to 2019.
 This diversity of culture has undoubtedly contributed to Lafayette's unique blend of food, lifestyle and events.
-While these cultures have evolved overtime, the French influences deriving from the arrival of the Cajuns is still quite prevalant in everyday life.
+While these cultures have evolved overtime, the French influences deriving from the arrival of the Cajuns is still quite prevalent in everyday life.